Palestinian right of armed resistance: Declaration on Friendly Relations

-Richard A. Falk, applies this to the case of Palestinians, arguing that the Palestinian right to armed resistance stems from Israel's denial of Palestinian right of self-determination.
+Richard A. Falk applies this to the case of Palestinians, arguing that the Palestinian right to armed resistance stems from Israel's denial of Palestinian right of self-determination.
 Thus, not only does it make Palestinian armed resistance legitimate, but it also legitimizes material support they may receive from third-party governments.
 Likewise, in 1983 John F. Murphy said the Declaration of Friendly Relations indicated that most UNGA members deemed it permissible to supply arms to Palestinians.

 This right is affirmed in the context of the right of self-determination of all peoples under foreign and colonial rule.
 The United Nations General Assembly (UNGA) has expressly affirmed the right of Palestinians to resist Israeli military occupation, including through armed struggle.
 General Assembly resolution A/RES/38/17 (22/11/1983) stated that it "Reaffirms the legitimacy of the struggle of peoples for their independence, territorial integrity, national unity and liberation from colonial domination, apartheid and foreign occupation by all available means, including armed struggle".

 Ben Saul argues that armed resistance here is only legitimized if a people's right to self-determination has been forcibly denied.
 Jan Hessbruegge argues that the definition of "forcible denial of self-determination" is narrow, but does apply to Israel's occupation of Palestinians.
 Jeremie Bracka agrees that Israel has denied Palestinian self-determination.
 Antonio Cassese writes that the position that national liberation movements may only resort to force in response to "forcible denial of the right to self-determination" is an "awkward" legal situation that was created due to disagreements at the UN over when such movements can use force.
 Nevertheless, Cassese writes, on two "rare" occasions the UNGA explicitly granted a people "license" to use force: namely the Palestinians (in 1977) and the Namibians (in 1984).

 Palestinian right of self-determination

-The Palestinians' right to self-determination is widely recognized, and has been deemed "unassailable".
+The Palestinians' right to self-determination is widely recognized.
 It has been confirmed by numerous UN resolutions.
 Many scholars opine that Palestinians may resort to armed resistance to achieve their right to self-determination.
 The legitimacy of armed resistance for the struggle of self-determination can be seen in the international treaties and UNGA resolutions (see sections above).
 Some scholars opine that armed struggle is only legitimate after non-violent means of self-determination have failed (see sub-section below).

 Marco Longobardo opines that the struggle for self-determination can only be invoked by armed groups operating under a national liberation movement recognized by the UNGA.
 The UNGA recognized the PLO as a representative of Palestinians in a 1974 resolution, and even the UNSC invited it for discussions relating to Palestine/Israel.
 The UNGA has also determined that the prolonged Israeli occupation is not justified, thus conferring legitimacy upon armed struggle against the occupying power (it also made that determination in case of Namibia and Western Sahara).

 Traditional jus ad bellum concerns conflict between states, but the struggle for self-determination can confer similar legitimacy to armed resistance movements.